 Cable management is a critical part of network cabling systems that require a large number of moves, adds and changes.
 The improper cable management may result in cable damage or cause transmission errors and performance issues as well as system downtime.
-In a horizontal manager system, the cable management for rack is important in telecommunications rooms for leased office space, brokerages and trading houses where the workstations will move or add additional ports frequently.
-This post will analyze why the horizontal rack cable management is important and offers FS horizontal cable management solutions for rack.
+In a horizontal manager system, the cable management for the rack is important in telecommunications rooms for leased office space, brokerages and trading houses where the workstations will move or add additional ports frequently.
+This post will analyze why the horizontal rack cable management is important and offers FS horizontal cable management solutions for the rack.

 - Poorly routed cables can lead to an assortment of problems over time.
-Jumbled cables would increase the risk of cables to be tangled up, and a possibility of interruption when reconnecting the cables.
+Jumbled cables would increase the risk of cables to be tangled up, and the possibility of interruption when reconnecting the cables.

 - The rack cable management is directly related to hardware safety.
 All equipment running on the server rack is going to generate heat, so organizing a rack with a conception involving space will help promote the airflow and hardware management.